miroadamy/animated-adventure/task-2-architecture/architecture-draft.md

 - Prod: triggered by tagging the images for PROD or by push to Helm chart repository (if using Argo)

 As deployment tool I recommend using Helm charts / Kubernetes manifests, or as an alternative ArgoCD.
-This needs to be discussed with the actual OPS team
+This needs to be discussed with the actual OPS team.

 ## Additional considerations

 I would like to make three additional suggestions:

 First - the requirements does not specify how exactly the user identity / login / registration will be handled.
 One option to consider in AWS would be Cognito service allowing registration, login, password reset (including login via social network accounts).
-In addition to that, it would allow finer-grain security when accessing AWS resources.
+In addition to that, it would allow finer-grain security when accessing the AWS resources.

 Second, it is not clear where is the DNS for application deployed.
 AWS Route 53 would be a good option if needed.
 It integrates well with AWS Certificate Manager and other security services.